Whitemarsh Park Weed Warriors

 But I don't know how to cut English ivy vines!

-A quick summary of the process is that you cut the ivy stems at eye-level and foot-level then carefully pull the vine from the tree between the cuts and back about two feet from the base of the tree.
+A quick summary of the process is that you cut the ivy at eye-level and foot-level then carefully pull the vine from the tree between the cuts and remove the ground cover back about two feet from the base of the tree.
 The ivy above eye level will eventually die off and fall from the tree.

 This process takes a lot of elbow grease, and sometimes loppers and pruners are needed to remove vines from trees.
 The older ivy vines can be quite large (as much as 2-3 inches across or more) and may require intervention from a team leader using a hand saw to remove the vine.

 Once the ivy is removed, it is bagged and sent to the landfill.
-Why not compost it like other yard waste?
-If sent with yard waste to the County's compost facility and one vine survives the compost process and is applied to someone's yard, it can quickly take over.
-All non-native, invasive plants should be disposed of in the trash.
+All non-native, invasive plants should be disposed of in the trash and not composted.

 Okay, I'm in!
 When is it and how do I sign up?